greenpeace-cee/at.greenpeace.advancedlogtables/README.md

 ## Configuration

-Advanced log tables ships with a default configuration based on the [nz.co.fuzion.innodbtriggers](https://github.com/eileenmcnaughton/nz.co.fuzion.innodbtriggers) extension, enabling InnoDB, table compression and creating various indexes for all log tables to speed up changelog reports.
+Advanced log tables ships with a default configuration based on the [nz.co.fuzion.innodbtriggers](https://github.com/eileenmcnaughton/nz.co.fuzion.innodbtriggers) extension, enabling the InnoDB storage engine, table compression and creating various log table indexes to speed up change log reports.

-**If you're happy with the default configuration, you can skip the configuration section.**
+**The default configuration works well for most sites and should only be changed if necessary and after extensive testing.
+You can skip this section if you're happy with the defaults.**

 Advanced log tables supports the following settings: